What's in this standard

 Discrimination and equal pay

-Our family friendly, flexible working, time off and hybrid working policies help to ensure that our colleagues are not unfairly disadvantaged by a wide range of personal characteristics, family or caring circumstances, or lifestyle preferences.
+Our family friendly, flexible working, time off and hybrid working policies help to ensure that our colleagues are not unfairly disadvantaged, regardless of personal characteristics, family or caring circumstances, or lifestyle preferences.

-Our Employee Network Groups (ENGs) help to raise awareness of inclusion, diversity, equity and sustainability, including topics such as gender, ethnicity, religion, working families, mental wellbeing.
-Our networks act as a collective employee voice, working collaboratively with the business to help deliver our inclusion and diversity ambitions and supporting policy changes.
+Our Employee Network Groups bring together colleagues, including those who share similar characteristics or life experiences and who want to connect with others, as well as welcoming allies.
+They help us learn from lived experiences, fostering a supportive community and promoting belonging and inclusion.
+Our networks act as a collective employee voice, working collaboratively with the business to help deliver initiatives that support our ambition of being an inclusive employer, including supporting policy changes.
 They provide a valued additional space to discuss, consult and, if appropriate, escalate ethical and work issues, and to help reinforce a fair, decent, and inclusive working environment.

 Safe and healthy working environment